progressivetech/net.ourpowerbase.remoteform/docs/api.md

 complete the process and send the info back to CiviCRM.
 - customSubmitDataParams - any custom parameters passed by the user (see below).
 You may need to the user to include an api key, etc.

 See remoteform.stripe.js for an example.
+### cfg.customInitFunc

+Trigger javascript code to run after the form is built.

+If you define this function, it should accept one argument.

+id: The html element id of the enclosing div.

+See remoteform.stripe.js for an example.
 ### cfg.customSubmitDataParams